yt-dlp/yt-dlp/README.md

  - `ba*`, `bestaudio*`: Select the best quality format that contains audio.
 It may also contain video.
 Equivalent to `best*[acodec!=none]`
  - `wa*`, `worstaudio*`: Select the worst quality format that contains audio.
 It may also contain video.
 Equivalent to `worst*[acodec!=none]`

 For example, to download the worst quality video-only format you can use `-f worstvideo`.
 It is however recomended to never actually use `worst` and related options.
+When your format selector is `worst`, the format which is worst in all respects is selected.
+Most of the time, what you actually want is the video with the smallest filesize instead.
+So it is generally better to use `-f best -S +size,+br,+res,+fps` instead of `-f worst`.
 See [sorting formats](#sorting-formats) for more details.

 If you want to download multiple videos and they don't have the same formats available, you can specify the order of preference using slashes.
 Note that formats on the left hand side are preferred, for example `-f 22/17/18` will download format 22 if it's available, otherwise it will download format 17 if it's available, otherwise it will download format 18 if it's available, otherwise it will complain that no suitable formats are available for download.